Chapter 1: Mission and Governance of the University

-On recommendation of the University Council, the president constitutes on a continuing basis the university standing committees to address matters of a university-wide interest.
+On recommendation of the University Council, the president constitutes, on a continuing basis, the university’s standing committees to address matters of university-wide interest.
 Each standing committee reports directly to at least one commission.
+The president constitutes ad hoc and special committees as needed.
 The university standing committees are:

 - Academic Support Committee